ten22one/Soft-compression-algorithm-for-multi-component-image/README.md

 ### Role
 - This code is designed for <font color='red'> multi-component image compression</font>, which is in lossless mode.
-- The code can get the compression ratio results on DRIVE, Malaria, BCCD and Melanoma datasets.
+- The code can get the compression ratio results on Malaria, BCCD and Melanoma datasets.
 - For other datasets, just do a few changes can achive the compression effect.

 ## Prerequisites for Code